dbkaplan/dry-rest-permissions/README.md

 This field only returns what is defined on the model.
 By default it retrieves all default action types that are defined.

 ##Filtering lists by action type
 Many times it is not enough to say that a user does not have permission to view a list of items.
 Instead you want a user to only be able to view a partial list of items.
-In this case DRY Rest Permissions built on the filter concept using ``DRYPermissionFiltersBase`` to apply permissions to what you can see.
+In this case DRY Rest Permissions built on the filter concept using ``DRYPermissionFiltersBase`` to apply permissions to specific actions.

+If you want to apply the same permissions to all list requests (the standard one and custom list actions) you could do the following:

+    from dry_rest_permissions.generics import DRYPermissionFiltersBase

+    class ProjectFilterBackend(DRYPermissionFiltersBase):
+      def filter_list_queryset(self, request, queryset, view):
+          """
+          Limits all list requests to only be seen by the owners or creators.
+          """
+          return queryset.filter(Q(owner=request.user) | Q(creator=request.user))

+    class ProjectViewSet(viewsets.ModelViewSet):
+        serializer_class = ProjectSerializer
+        queryset = Project.objects.all()
+        filter_backends = (ProjectFilterBackend,)

+If you had a custom list action called ``owned`` that returned just the owned projects you could do this:

+    from dry_rest_permissions.generics import DRYPermissionFiltersBase

+    class ProjectFilterBackend(DRYPermissionFiltersBase):
+      action_routing = True

+      def filter_list_queryset(self, request, queryset, view):
+          """
+          Limits all list requests to only be seen by the owners or creators.
+          """
+          return queryset.filter(Q(owner=request.user) | Q(creator=request.user))

+      def filter_owned_queryset(self, request, queryset, view):
+          return queryset.filter(owner=request.user)

+    class ProjectViewSet(viewsets.ModelViewSet):
+        serializer_class = ProjectSerializer
+        queryset = Project.objects.all()
+        filter_backends = (ProjectFilterBackend,)